anglal/java-boot-microservice/DevOps/App Service Pipeline.md

 ## Create a build pipeline ##
 - Use GitHub as repository and select appropriate respository and authetnicate
+- When creating pipeline, it will create a sevice connection to connect to GitHub
 - In pipeline, select ASP.NET core(.NET Framework)
 - It will generate the build task as below
 ```